Green-crowned Brilliant

 Colors

-Males are deep emerald green with a glittering bright green crown and a small violet-blue throat patch.
-Females are green above with white underparts heavily speckled with green and a white stripe behind the eye.
+Male is glittering emerald green with a small violet-blue throat patch and blue-black forked tail.
+Female has white underparts heavily spotted with green and a white stripe behind the eye.

 Key Features